galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 ## K-means clustering

 K-means clustering is the most commonly used unsupervised machine learning algorithm for partitioning a given dataset into a set of k clusters, where k represents the number of groups pre-specified by the user.
-In k-means clustering, each cluster is represented by its center or centroid which corresponds to the mean of points assigned to the cluster.The basic idea behind k-means clustering consists of defining clusters so that the total intra-cluster variation is minimized.
+In k-means clustering, each cluster is represented by its center or centroid which corresponds to the mean of points assigned to the cluster.
+The basic idea behind k-means clustering consists of defining clusters so that the total intra-cluster variation is minimized.

 K-means is popular because of its speed and scalability.
 There are several k-means algorithms available.
 The standard algorithm defines the total within-cluster variation as the sum of squared Euclidean distances between items and the corresponding centroid.
-K is a the hyperparameter of the algorithm and k-means algorithm can be summarized as follows:
+K is a hyperparameter of the algorithm and the k-means algorithm can be summarized as follows:

 1. Specify the number of clusters (k) to be created (to be specified by users).